 FROM products;

-Suppose you manage a retail store and you have a task to analyze the products that were restocked between July 1, 2023 and August 31, 2023.
-You have access to the table inventory which is shown below.
+Suppose you manage a retail store and have been tasked with analyzing the products restocked between July 1, 2023, and August 31, 2023.
+You have access to the table inventory, which is shown below.

 SELECT restock_date, product_name, restock_quantity